 This report summarizes certain provisions of the Power Corporation Superannuation Plan (the Plan).
 This report does not create any rights to benefits not provided for in the actual terms of the Plan.
 In the event of any conflicts or omissions the legal requirements of the Plan will govern in all cases.

 CHAIR'S MESSAGE

-I am pleased to present the Power Corporation Superannuation Plan's 2018 Annual Report.
-The report is intended to provide Plan members with relevant information about their pension plan.
+It is my pleasure to submit the Power Corporation Superannuation Plan's 2020 Annual Report.
+The Report is intended to provide Plan members with relevant information about their pension plan.